sdromigny/Gassmann/README.md

 ## Acknowledgements

 Sixtine Dromigny is funded by a UKRI NERC DTP Award (NE/S007474/1) and the Clarendon Scholarship (SR506).
 The author gratefully acknowledges their support.
+ChatGPT was used to comment the functions, to improve readability.

 ---